 Mint is an easy-to-use budget app with all the essentials.
 It also offers credit tracking and pathways to long-term budgeting.
 However, Mint offers little to no help investing, and it’s much more ad-reliant than EveryDollar.
 You can read my entire take in my Mint review.

 GoodBudget uses a spreadsheet template and an envelope savings format.
 It’s entirely free and relatively simple to use.
-But GoodBudget doesn’t have any form of automatic syncing, like I mention in my GoodBudget review.
+But GoodBudget doesn’t have any form of automatic syncing, like I mentioned in my GoodBudget review.
 That means losing track of your budget is easy if you’re not staying on top of your transactions.
 If you can accurately report your spending, then GoodBudget is as helpful as any other budgeting resource.

 Who Is EveryDollar Right For?